 This Corn Salad Recipe is the perfect summer side dish.
 It is easy to throw together, and the fresh ingredients scream summer.
 It has a very simple dressing that will draw in even your pickiest eaters.

 Plus!
 You can make it with fresh, canned, or frozen corn, making it an incredibly versatile dish.
+You could even make it with left over grilled corn.

 One of the best things about this recipe is that it uses produce that is easy to find in summertime.
 It makes it the perfect summer salad!